yulanvanoppen/queueing_book/README.rst

 Analysis of queueing systems with sample paths and simulation.
 ===================

-The most important file is ''book.pdf'', which contains the notes on my course on queueing theory.
+The most important file is ''queueing_book.pdf'', which contains the notes on my course on queueing theory.
 Comments are more than welcome of course: `n.d.van.foreest@rug.nl`.